BIOGRAPHY

 His orchestral and soloist music has been led by conductors like Isaac Karabtchevsky, Guilherme Mannis, Wagner Polistchuk, Daniel Guedes, Lee Mills, Julian Pellicano, Ada Peleg, and performed by internationsl soloists such as Fábio Brum, Peter Steiner, James Strauss, Amaro Dubois, Cármelo de los Santos, Tilly Cernitori, Daniel Guedes, among others.

-Besides Brazil his works were performed in several countries, like the United States, Venezuela, Argentina, Paraguay, Costa Rica, Mexico, Portugal, Spain, France, Germany, Bulgaria, Greece, Switzerland, Norway, Russia, Israel, Serbia, South Corea, Vietnam, Singapore and Niger.
+Besides Brazil his works were performed in several countries, like the United States, Venezuela, Argentina, Paraguay, Costa Rica, Mexico, Portugal, Spain, France, Italy, Germany, Bulgaria, Greece, Switzerland, Norway, Russia, Israel, Serbia, South Corea, Vietnam, Singapore and Niger.